LorenvXn/Connecting-containers-with-docker-network/README.md

-> You could make this faster, if implementing the gcc compilation and assigning shift value to $var in the Perl script..etc...
+> For getting rid of bash script, you could implement the gcc compilation and assigning shift value to $var in the Perl script..etc...